Brandon-Rozek/website/content/blog/lean3-tutorial.md

 ### Disjunctive Introduction

 Given any statement $P$, we can introduce an arbitrary formula as a disjunct.
-More intuitively, if Jarold is above the age of 10, then he is above the age of 10 or he likes lolipops.
+More intuitively, if Jarold is above the age of 10, then he is above the age of 10 or he likes lollipops.
 It does not change the truth value of the statement.

 The inference based way of representing this is as follows: